John Koerner

-"Spider" John Koerner (born August 31, 1938, in Rochester, New York, United States) is an American guitarist, singer, and songwriter.
-He is best known as a guitarist and vocalist in the blues trio Koerner, Ray & Glover, with Dave Ray and Tony Glover.
-He has also made albums as a solo performer and with Willie Murphy.
+"Spider" John Koerner (August 31, 1938 – May 18, 2024) was an American guitarist, singer, and songwriter.
+He was best known as a guitarist and vocalist in the blues trio Koerner, Ray & Glover, with Dave Ray and Tony Glover.
+He also made albums as a solo performer and with Willie Murphy, and was an important mentor to the young Bob Dylan.